NHSDigital/prescriptionsforpatients/README.md

 - `packages/getMyPrescriptions/` Get prescription details for /Bundle endpoint.
 - `packages/splunkProcessor/` Processes CloudWatch logs for Splunk.
-- `packages/sandbox/` Returns [static data](./packages/sandbox/examples/GetMyPrescriptions/Bundle/success.json) from the Sandbox
+- `packages/sandbox/` Returns [static data](./packages/sandbox/examples/GetMyPrescriptions/Bundle/success.json) from the Sandbox.
-- `packages/middleware/` A modified [middy-error-handler](https://github.com/schibsted/middy-error-handler) to return FHIR responses
+- `packages/middleware/` A modified [middy-error-handler](https://github.com/schibsted/middy-error-handler) to return FHIR responses.
-- `packages/statusLambda/` Returns the status of the getMyPrescriptions endpoint
+- `packages/statusLambda/` Returns the status of the getMyPrescriptions endpoint.
-- `packages/capabilityStatement/` Returns a static capability statement
+- `packages/capabilityStatement/` Returns a static capability statement.
-- `packages/getSecretLayer/` golang code that is used as a lambda layer to inject secrets to environment variables used by lambdas
+- `packages/getSecretLayer/` golang code that is used as a lambda layer to inject secrets to environment variables used by lambdas.
-- `packages/spineClient/` Module for connecting to spine
+- `packages/spineClient/` Module for connecting to spine.
-- `packages/serviceSearchClient/` Module for connecting to service search
+- `packages/serviceSearchClient/` Module for connecting to service search.
+- `packages/distanceSelling/` Module for using Service Search client and enriching the data being returned.
-- `packages/common/testing` Module that contains some test data used for tests in other modules
+- `packages/common/testing` Module that contains some test data used for tests in other modules.
 - `postman/` Contains a postman collection for interacting with the API.
 - `scripts/` Utilities helpful to developers of this specification.
-- `cloudformation/` Contains cloudformation files used to create resources for CI builds and deployments
+- `cloudformation/` Contains cloudformation files used to create resources for CI builds and deployments.
-- `SAMtemplates/` Contains the SAM templates used to define the stacks
+- `SAMtemplates/` Contains the SAM templates used to define the stacks.
-- `privateCA/` Contains script to create self signed CA certificate and a client certificate used for mutual TLS
+- `privateCA/` Contains script to create self signed CA certificate and a client certificate used for mutual TLS.
-- `.github` Contains github workflows that are used for building and deploying from pull requests and releases
+- `.github` Contains github workflows that are used for building and deploying from pull requests and releases.
-- `.devcontainer` Contains a dockerfile and vscode devcontainer definition
+- `.devcontainer` Contains a dockerfile and vscode devcontainer definition.
-- `.vscode` Contains vscode workspace file
+- `.vscode` Contains vscode workspace file.

 Consumers of the API will find developer documentation on the [NHS Digital Developer Hub](https://digital.nhs.uk/developer/api-catalogue).